Ranjit-Aumne/aumne-processor-frontend/README.md

 # Frontend Application

 This is the frontend application for the Aumne Code Processor, built with React and Vite.
-It provides a user interface for interacting with the backend API, specifically for uploading project files.
+It provides a user interface for interacting with the backend API, specifically for project management, uploading project files, and monitoring processing status.

 ## Table of Contents